-Prior to joining UNSW in 2004 was, at various times, a Principal Research Scientist in CSIRO Division of Mathematics & Statistics, Coordinator of the Australian Conservation Foundation's Global Climate Change Program, Senior Lecturer in Human Ecology at the Australian National University, Professor of Environmental Science and Founding Director of the Institute for Sustainable Futures at University of Technology Sydney, Director of Sustainability Centre Pty Ltd; Associate Professor and Deputy Director of the Institute for Environmental Studies at UNSW Sydney, 2004-2016; Education Program Leader of the Cooperative Research Centre for Low Carbon Living.
+Prior to joining UNSW in 2004 was: a Principal Research Scientist in CSIRO Division of Mathematics & Statistics, 1975-1985; Coordinator of the Australian Conservation Foundation's Global Climate Change Program, 1990-1994; Senior Lecturer in Human Ecology at the Australian National University, 1994-1996; Professor of Environmental Science and Founding Director of the Institute for Sustainable Futures at University of Technology Sydney, 1996-2001; Director of Sustainability Centre Pty Ltd; Associate Professor and Deputy Director of the Institute for Environmental Studies at UNSW Sydney, 2004-2016; Education Program Leader of the Cooperative Research Centre for Low Carbon Living, 2017-2019.

-Earlier books include Mark Diesendorf & Clive Hamilton (eds) (1997) 'Human Ecology, Human Economy: Ideas for an Ecologically Sustainable Future' (Allen & Unwin); Mark Diesendorf (2007) 'Greenhouse Solutions with Sustainable Energy' (UNSW Press, 2007); and 'Climate Action: A Campaign Manual for Greenhouse Solutions' (UNSW Press); and Mark Diesendorf (2014) 'Sustainable Energy Solutions for Climate Change' (UNSW Press, Sydney, and Routledge-Earthscan, London).
+Earlier books include Mark Diesendorf & Clive Hamilton (eds) (1997) 'Human Ecology, Human Economy: Ideas for an Ecologically Sustainable Future' (Allen & Unwin); Mark Diesendorf (2007) 'Greenhouse Solutions with Sustainable Energy' (UNSW Press); Mark Diesendorf (2009) 'Climate Action: A Campaign Manual for Greenhouse Solutions' (UNSW Press); and Mark Diesendorf (2014) 'Sustainable Energy Solutions for Climate Change' (UNSW Press, Sydney, and Routledge-Earthscan, London).